Posted on November 1st, 2018

 Angioplasty is a minimally invasive procedure used to open a narrowed or blocked blood vessel, which could be an artery that carries blood from the heart to the body or a vein that carries blood back to the heart.

-The procedure may be used to treat patients with atherosclerosis (hardening of...
+The procedure may be used to treat patients with atherosclerosis (hardening of the arteries), coronary artery disease, peripheral artery disease, carotid artery stenosis, and...
 Read More

 Posted on September 1st, 2018

 A coronary angiogram is the most common type of cardiac catheterization used to diagnose heart conditions.
 Specifically, a coronary angiogram uses dye and an x-ray machine to look closely at the blood vessels in your heart to see if blood flow is restricted in any way.